 On the other hand, sometimes water purification is indispensable while you travel.
 Here are some great products to take with you in those cases:

-- SteriPen is a pen-like device which purifies up to a liter of water and kills harmful bacteria.
+- SteriPen is a pen-like device that purifies up to a liter of water and kills harmful bacteria.

 - Ultralight Water Purifier by Grayl is good for hiking, camping, and global traveling.
 It removes viruses and heavy metals in water making it pure clean.